Supreme Court seems open to upholding regulations on ghost guns, hard to trace weapons used in crime

 Finalized at the direction of President Joe Biden, the rule requires companies to treat the kits like other firearms by adding serial numbers, running background checks and verifying that buyers are 21 or older.

-The number of ghost guns has since flattened out or declined in several major cities, including New York, Los Angeles, Philadelphia and Baltimore, according to court documents.
+Challengers to the rule argue that the kits can be challenging to assemble and most people who commit crimes use traditional guns.

-Challengers to the rule argue that most people who commit crimes use traditional guns and the Bureau of Alcohol Tobacco Firearms and Explosives overstepped its authority.
-"Congress is the body that gets to decide how to address any risks that might arise from a particular product,” a group of more than two dozen GOP-leaning states supporting the challengers wrote in court documents.
+“Congress, in the Gun Control Act, did not seek to pursue its purposes of controlling access to firearms to the nth degree,” said attorney Peter Patterson, representing manufacturers, gun rights groups and people who own firearms parts.

-U.S. District Judge Reed O’Connor in Texas agreed, striking down the rule in 2023.
-The U.S. 5th Circuit Court of Appeals largely upheld his decision.
+U.S. District Judge Reed O’Connor in Texas agreed with the challengers and struck down the rule in 2023.
+The U.S. 5th Circuit Court of Appeals largely upheld his decision, and the administration appealed to the Supreme Court, which allowed the rule to go into effect while the litigation played out.

-The administration, on the other hand, argues the law allows the government to regulate weapons that "may readily be converted" to shoot.
-The 5th Circuit's decision would allow anyone to "buy a kit online and assemble a fully functional gun in minutes — no background check, records, or serial number required.
-The result would be a flood of untraceable ghost guns into our nation's communities," Solicitor General Elizabeth Prelogar wrote.
+Solicitor General Elizabeth Prelogar argued that law-abiding hobbyists can still buy kits under the regulation, which is within the authority of the Bureau of Alcohol, Tobacco, Firearms and Explosives.

-The Supreme Court sided with the Biden administration last year, allowing the regulation to go into effect by a 5-4 vote.
-Roberts and Barrett joined with the court's three liberal members to form the majority.
+“Our nation has seen an explosion in crimes committed with ghost guns,” she said.
+“The evidence shows that these guns were being purchased and used in crime.”

 Credit: AP